sx-bet/sx-bet-api-docs/source/includes/_affiliate.md

 # Affiliate

 You can become an affiliate of sx.bet and participate in fee sharing.
-You'll be able to hook into our market resolution and liquidity using thiis API.
-Please [contact us](mailto:contact@sx.bet) if you are interested in working with us.
+You'll be able to hook into our market resolution and liquidity using this API.
+Please [contact us](mailto:affiliate@sx.bet) if you are interested in working with us.
 We would love to hear from you!

 ## Get affiliate users